rdiaz02/Adios_Mendeley/README.md

 powerful.
 However, I am not using `helm-bibtex-find-pdf` since I often have multiple PDFs associated with one entry.
-(I also have other issues, such as how the path is specified, but these could be fixed with the hints that Titus von der Malsbrug gave me [here](https://github.com/tmalsburg/helm-bibtex/issues/53)).
+(I also have other issues, such as how the path is specified, but these could be fixed with the hints that Titus von der Malsburg gave me [here](https://github.com/tmalsburg/helm-bibtex/issues/53)).